vita-student-projects/multimodal-pedestrian-trajectory-prediction-gr34/README.md

 ```

 **Dataset Splitting**

+For Waymo datasets are already split into training and validation before rendering.

 The prerendered data for nuScenes is split into training and validation based on scene identifiers extracted from the filenames, as such this method assumes a certain ordering and formatting for scene identifiers of the filenames.
 Run the following commands to do so and to move the datasets to corresponding folders **train** and **val**: